 Particularization and teaching aids

-Since the aspect now being considered regards the unique nature of the subject (and thus the content), it is necessary briefly to refer again to the reduction of the content and teaching aids.
+Since the aspect now being considered is the unique nature of the subject (and thus the content), again there is reference to the reduction of the content and teaching aids.

 6. Teaching aids and reducing the learning contents